Ministry of Municipal Affairs and Housing (Quebec)

 The Ministry of Municipal Affairs and Housing (Ministère des Affaires municipales et de l'Habitation, /fr/, abbr.
 MAMH) is a government ministry in the Canadian province of Quebec.
 It is responsible for overseeing the provincial government's relations with all Quebec municipalities, regional governments, the metropolitan communities of Montreal and Quebec City, and the regional administration of Kativik.
-As of the 2022 general election, the Ministry has been split between the Ministry of Housing and the Ministry of Municipal Affairs.
+It is responsible for municipal affairs and housing, and works with Quebec's municipalities and other local and regional organizations to support local and regional development and municipal autonomy.

 The ministry is overseen by a member of the cabinet of Quebec.
-The current minister of Housing is Sonia Bélanger.
-The minister of Municipal Affairs is Geneviève Guilbault.
+The current minister of Housing is Karine Boivin Roy.
+The minister of Municipal Affairs is Samuel Poulin.The ministry's territorial responsibilities are also supported by the Minister Delegate for Regions, the Minister responsible for the Montreal Metropolitan Region, and the Minister responsible for the Capitale-Nationale region.

-The ministry is commissioned to work with the Société d'habitation du Québec on issues related to housing.
+The ministry is commissioned to work with the Société d'habitation du Québec on issues related to housing, which is responsible for implementing housing programs and supporting the development and preservation of affordable and social housing in Quebec.